Mikhus/canvas-gauges/README.md

 ## Install

-Make it simple using npm or bower:
+Make it simple using npm:

     $ npm install canv-gauge
-    $ bower install canv-gauge

 ## Documentation